-To estimate the size of the potential candidate populations for treatment, we used the US adult population and prevalence of overweight and obesity given specific weight-related comorbidities or biomarkers as reported within National Health and Nutrition Examination Survey datasets over the 2017-2018 and 2019-March 2020 data collection cycles.117 Accordingly, we estimated a combined prevalence value for US adults with BMI \geq 30 kg/m2 (41.96%) or 27.0 kg/m2 \leq BMI<30 kg/m2 with one or more weight-related comorbidities (11.57%) at 53.53%.
-To quantify the number of these patients eligible for semaglutide therapy, we identified two cohorts: those currently on medication treatment for weight management and those seeking medication treatment for weight management.
-Accordingly, we estimated that 1.3% of all US adults in the prevalent cohort receive medication, with another 1.3% seeking medication therapy but not currently receiving it.
-These estimates were derived from electronic health record data on 2.2 million adults eligible for weight loss medication from eight geographically dispersed health care systems across the US, and from manufacturer data submissions, respectively.^{118,119} Applied to the projected US adult population over 2022-2026, we estimated 3,700,000 adults would be eligible for treatment with semaglutide.
-For this analysis, we assumed that 20% of these patients would initiate treatment with semaglutide in each of the five years (~740,000 per year), for a total of 100% of the cohort being treated with semaglutide at the end of five years.
-Of the 1.3% of individuals on medication therapy at baseline, 53%, 30%, and 17% are assigned to liraglutide, phentermine/topiramate, and bupropion/naltrexone, respectively.119 The remaining individuals seeking medication therapy are assigned to lifestyle modification alone at baseline.
+To estimate the size of the potential candidate populations for treatment, we used the US adult population and prevalence of overweight and obesity given specific weight-related comorbidities or biomarkers as reported within National Health and Nutrition Examination Survey datasets over the 2017-2018 and 2019-March 2020 data collection cycles.118 Accordingly, we estimated a combined prevalence value for US adults with BMI \geq 30 kg/m2 (41.96%) or 27.0 kg/m2 \leq BMI<30 kg/m2 with one or more weight-related comorbidities (11.57%) at 53.53%.
+Applied to the projected US adult population over 2022-2026 (78% of all individuals in the US), we estimated 142,000,000 adults would be eligible for treatment with semaglutide.
+For this analysis, we assumed that 20% of these patients would initiate treatment with semaglutide in each of the five years (~28,000,000 per year), for a total of 100% of the cohort being treated with semaglutide at the end of five years.

+At baseline, we assume half of the population are assigned to medication therapy.
+Of these patients, 53%, 30%, and 17% are assigned to liraglutide, phentermine/topiramate, and bupropion/naltrexone, respectively.119 The remaining individuals are assigned to lifestyle modification alone at baseline.
 In our potential budget impact analyses, semaglutide draws market share proportionally from each of the model comparators over the five-year time horizon.